Bridging the gap between traditional teachers and technology

 Reducing user friction

-Version 1: Integrating the new feature with current UI and flow.
+New feature with current UI and flow.

 Testing & Feedback